Summer Exam 2012

 sources.
 [7 marks]

-The second question asks you to evaluate the
+The second question you will be expected to

 usefulness of one source.
 You need to consider how useful the source